FAQ TECHNICAL INFO AND DEFINITIONS

 If no instructions for tire mixing appear in the vehicle owner’s manual, adhere to the following guidelines:

-• Do not mix tread pattern types such as all-terrain and all-season.
+• Do not mix tire types such as all terrain, all season or winter.

 What is a Directional tread design?